How to Remove Embroidery from Shirts, Hats, and More

 A gentle massage with your fingers over the holes can also help shrink the distorted areas back into place.

-For more delicate fabrics that have permanent damage, your best bet is to cover it with new embroidery or a patch or applique.
+For more delicate fabrics that have permanent damage, your best bet is to cover it with new embroidery or an embroidered patch or applique.

 Leave a Reply